jcvillegasfernandez/Lazarus-client-for-Firmata-boards/README.md

 When you enable a TBoard instance it triggers a TOnBoardReady, that means TBoard is enabled, the board knows all board capabilities and it is ready to get and send data.

 Take a look to the examples.
+I made all my tests on Arduino Uno boards.

 At this moment it is a beta version 0.5, I made a few examples, if there is not an example for a module it means not tested.